 The division of property can be one of the most contentious parts of a divorce.
 It can also be where many people go wrong and forget about important issues like planning for retirement.
-Also work with an experienced divorce attorney before agreeing to any type of property settlement.
+You should speak with an experienced divorce attorney in Anderson, Indiana before agreeing to any type of property settlement.
+765-313-7092.

 Spousal Maintenance/Alimony (IC §31-15-7-2)

 You or your spouse may also request maintenance, which are financial payments made from one spouse to another after the marriage.
 The court will consider a number of factors: